Insight - Cambodia's $11-billion mystery

 ROVIENG, Cambodia The remote district of Rovieng was once a battleground between Cambodian government troops and Pol Pot's genocidal Khmer Rouge.
 Unexploded bombs still lurk in its fields and forests.

-So does something more desirable - iron ore - and supposedly in such huge quantities two Chinese companies have an $11-billion plan to extract it.
+So does something more desirable - iron ore - and supposedly in such huge quantities two Chinese companies have an $11-billion (7 billion pounds) plan to extract it.

 Their proposal - a steel plant and seaport linked by a 404-km (251-mile) railroad - has alarmed environmentalists, mystified mining and transport experts, and bolstered Cambodia's reputation as an agent for Chinese expansionism in a region where the United States is increasingly competing for influence.